marckean/marcseparation/_docs/12-report_contradictions.md

 toc: true
 ---

-Below are a list of contradictions that I found in the report, conflicting information.
+Below are a list of contradictions that I found in the report, which is all conflicting information.
+Also, similar to this, be sure to check out [this page](/marcseparation/report_mistakes/) where I list all the mistakes in this report.
 ### Fathers play a very important role for kids

 Alex was brought up with the belief that she thinks fathers play a very important role for kids